Close Menu

 You’re torn between Cinque Terre and Santorini.
 Both are postcard-perfect, and both have been sitting in your saved Instagram folder for months.
 Enter VR headsets like the Meta Quest 3S.

-Pop on your headset, open apps like Wander, Alcove, or National Geographic Explore VR, and immerse yourself in each location.
+Pop on your headset, open apps like Wander or Wooorld, and immerse yourself in each location.
 Roam the cobbled alleys of Vernazza.
 Gaze across the caldera in Oia as the sun sets.
-Listen to ambient street noise, peek at crowds, and see if the vibe matches your expectations.
-This isn’t just dreaming, this is research you can feel.
+Listen to ambient street noise, take a peek at the crowds, and see if the vibe matches your expectations.
+Wander puts you at street level; Wooorld hands you an interactive 3D globe to spin, zoom, and compare destinations side by side — which makes the “which one?” decision surprisingly easier when you can see both at eye level.

 Preview hotels and rentals as if you’re already there

 Hotel websites can be deceiving.
 That “ocean view” might be a glimpse between two buildings.
-Many hotels now offer full 360-degree VR tours through platforms like Expedia, Marriott’s virtual tours, or YouVisit, showing you exactly what you’re getting.
+Many hotels now offer full 360-degree VR tours through platforms like Expedia, Marriott, and YouVisit, showing you exactly what you’re getting.

 Test out experiences before booking